cortes1443/Assigment3-_Frama-c/Documentation.md

 ## Conclusion

-We have verified that the precondition:

-The Hoare triple is verified.
+We have verified that the Hoare triple is verified.

 ---